stacksimplify/aws-eks-kubernetes-masterclass/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 - Verify Control Plane Stack & Events
 - Verify NodeGroup Stack & Events

+### Login to Worker Node using Keypai kube-demo
+- Login to worker node

 ## Step-06: Update Worker Nodes Security Group to allow all traffic
 - We need to allow `All Traffic` on worker node security group